revue-org/revue-kubernetes/README.md

 In this repository, you can find all the configuration files needed to deploy the Revue within a Kubernetes cluster.

+Remember that to deploy Revue, you have to use `deploy` script present in the main [Revue repository](https://github.com/revue-org/revue).

 In the following, you can find a step-by-step guide to create a [K3s](https://k3s.io/) (a lightweight Kubernetes distribution) cluster on Raspberry PIs 5.

 ## Creating a K3s cluster running on Raspberries PI 5